Assistant Chief of Police

 - Prepare clear and concise reports

-- Self-motivate and motivate others.
+- motivate and motivate others.
 Interact with Students and adults from diverse social and economic backgrounds

 - Develop new and innovative approaches to problem solving